SakuOrdrTab/pacman_proto/README.md

 The app was designed to prevent representations to use more time than allowed and was inspired by Spine Congresses: If representer has been allowed 10 minutes and he intends on speaking for 15 minutes this will not happen; put the pacman running for 11 minutes, and his/hers show will be over then!

 The GUI is done with PySide6.
+The app window should remain on top of all applications, otherwise this would not be much of use, wouldn't it?

+Helps keep track of time in coding, too ;)